Oil leaked into Hudson River after fire at nuclear reactor near NYC

 The transformer explosion and fire at the nuclear power reactor 40 miles (65 km) north of New York City was quickly put out.
 The fire triggered the closure of the plant's Unit 3 reactor, while the other Unit 2 reactor continued to operate.

-Entergy Corp, which runs the facility and is one of the largest U.S. nuclear power operators, said the plant was stable and there was no danger to the public or to employees.
+Entergy Corp (ETR.N), which runs the facility and is one of the largest U.S. nuclear power operators, said the plant was stable and there was no danger to the public or to employees.

 "Anything that happens at this plant obviously raises concerns," due to the proximity to the largest U.S. city, Cuomo said.